Introduction

 $ docker-compose up -d

-The output should start with the following:
+The output should start

 Output of docker-compose up